ClareBee/cakeListReactApp/README.md

 ### Features
 * Fetch requests to API, input validation through HTML5, default images and filter for faulty entries in original API
-* react-router-bootstrap library to use IndexLinkContainer with Links inside React-Bootstrap Navbar Component
+* React-router-bootstrap library to use IndexLinkContainer with Links inside React-Bootstrap Navbar Component (https://github.com/react-bootstrap/react-router-bootstrap)
+* CSS3 Transitions when hovering on list items

 ## Getting started